1stdibs/front-end-quiz/react/readme.md

 ### Server side notes
 Steps to run local server:
-- `npm install` - install dependencies
+- `yarn install` - install dependencies
-- `npm run start` - run webpack server
+- `yarn start` - run webpack server
-- `npm run dev` - run Express.js server
+- `yarn dev` - run Express.js server

 At this point you should be able to access `localhost:3000` in your browser.